thoughtspot/thoughtspot.github.io/_end-user/data-view/share-user-imported-data.md

 {: id="specify-permissions"}
 ## Specify permissions
 7. Configure the level of access by selecting from the dropdown list.
 You can select:
     -   **Can View** to provide read-only access.
-This enables viewing the table data and defining worksheets on the table.
+This enables viewing the table or other data source's data, as well as defining worksheets based on that data.
     -   **Can Edit** to allow modification.
-This enables renaming, modifying, or deleting the entire table and adding or removing its columns.
+This enables renaming, modifying, or deleting the entire table or other data source and adding or removing its columns.

     {% include image.html file="sharing-data-privileges.png" title="Specify permissions" alt="Configure the user or group's level of access by selecting 'can view' or 'can edit.'" caption="Specify permissions" %}